p-conrad/iot-energy-meter/Readme.md

 7. You can find the finished package in `ptxproj/platform-wago-pfcXXX/packages`.

-Alternatively, you can use the `deploy.sh` script, which will handle most of the work for you: Just copy the rule files as before, do your configuration in this directory, and adjust your device address in the script before calling.
-This will update the source code in the project, build it, push the result to your PLC, and drop you into an SSH session, ready fire it up.
+Alternatively, you can use the `deploy.sh` script, which will handle most of the work for you: Just copy the rule files like before, do your configuration in this repository, and adjust your device address in the script before calling.
+This will update the source code in the project tree, build it, push the result to your PLC, and drop you into an SSH session on your device, ready to fire it up.

-If you like to develop the project, here are some more steps:
+If you like to develop the project, there are some additional steps to be done:
 1. Set your project path in `compile_commands.json`.
 Note that only absolute paths work.
 2. Set up your favourite editor or IDE with clangd.
 Now you should have code completion and inspection features to ease development for you.